I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 - only one paint finish available.

 To sum it up, I am a fan of the Samplize peel and stick samples.
 I like them and I think they are convenient, easy to use, and mess-free.
+They make it super easy for you to avoid the painting mistake of not testing paint colors.

 When it comes to color accuracy I feel like it’s spot on.
 The Repose gray sample blended right in with the Repose gray painted wall.